PratikKaran23/KeyLogger-UsingPurePython-/README.md

 Its Should Works For All OS.You Can Check For Mac OS X.Bcoz I Didnt Worked on It
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+# Note:
-# Note:I Have Not Added A Lot Of features,U Can Make It By Yourself(as It Is Easy).I Have Given the Main Body and Structure of code.
+I Have Not Added A Lot Of features,U Can Make It By Yourself(as It Is Easy).I Have Given the Main Body and Structure of code.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------